2025 Australian Federal Election: Final Election Outcome

 There are 150 seats in the lower house (House of Representatives) and a party requires 76 seats to govern in their own right.

-The ABC is currently projecting as follows:
+The Parliament is as follows:

 Seats Changing